 Different Types of Dormer Window

 The most common type of dormer window is the gable fronted dormer.
 This traditionally has a simple pitched roof sloping to either side.
 A vertical frame supports the planes to form a triangular section below the roofline.

 A shed dormer window has a sloped single flat plane roof in the same direction of the roofline but at a shallower angle.

 A hip roof dormer slopes on three planes and converges at one point.

 With a curved roof and no sides, the eye brow, or eyelid dormer style gradually emerges as the roof moves up and over the dormer in a flattened bell curve.

-Many dormers in early cottages are not original – a fact many self-builders forget – as there were no window openings at the first floor.
+Many dormers in period cottages are not original – a fact many self-builders forget – as there were no window openings at the first floor.
 So vast numbers of cottage dormers are actually retrofits — and yet so often they appear original.
 Why?
 Because they are not too big, and they are in proportion with the roof, which is both large and steeply pitched.

 Many modern self-builders end up with one-and-a-half storey house with dormers as a result of planning restraints.
 The lesson here is still the same: keep the dormer windows in proportion.

-Generally the most unsatisfying visual feature of spec-built ‘dormer bungalows’ is usually that the roof windows are too big.
+Generally the most unsatisfying visual feature of spec-built ‘dormer bungalows’ is that the roof windows are too big.
 The front elevation is out of proportion as a result.